mahmoudaboueleneen/tomasulo/docs/report.md

 ### OO Design

-We have decided to use Object Orientation (OO) for our backend logic.
+We have decided to use Object Orientation (OO) as the approach for our backend logic.

 We use classes to simulate the hardware components, and interfaces and abstract classes to better organize code dependencies.
 Here are some of our classes:

 -   `ReservationStation` (Abstract Class)
 -   `AddSubReservationStation` (Concrete Class)